ivukotic/docker-xcache/atlas-xcache/README.md

 This image, based on the [OSG XCache image](https://hub.docker.com/r/opensciencegrid/xcache), implements XCache for the [ATLAS](http://atlas.cern/) data federation.

-This document covers how to configure and start an ATLAS XCache container.
+This document covers how to configure and start an ATLAS XCache container..

 ## Preparation